Five Things to Know about Investing in a Gold ETC

 from an ESG perspective.

-Royal Mint Physical Gold ETC (RMAU) is currently the
+The Royal Mint Responsibly Sourced Physical Gold ETC (RMAU) is currently the

 only gold ETC that provides 100% coverage of responsibly sourced bars.
 RMAU